 Student Teaching Overseas - Asbury is affiliated with Interaction International/CCTECC (Christian College Teacher Education Coordinating Council) and SEND International.
 These organizations provide Asbury with an accredited framework to offer overseas student teaching.
-Dual placement is necessary, with candidates teaching stateside in a local school district with supervision by Education faculty during the first half of the semester.
-Student teaching overseas occurs during the last half of the professional semester.
+Dual placement is necessary, with candidates teaching stateside in a local school district with supervision by Education faculty during half of the professional semester and teaching overseas during the other half of the semester.
 Careful consideration needs to take place by anyone desiring to student teach overseas.
 There is an application and stateside training fee.
 Candidates must apply at least one full calendar year in advance of student teaching placement.
 Contact the Director of Clinical Experiences in the School of Education for details and application specifications.